riteshnitrkl/Relationship-Predictor/README.md

 - Chances of Happy Marriage (%)
 - Chances of Cheating (%)

-It uses a scikit-learn pipeline trained on a 3,000-row synthetic dataset.
+It uses a scikit-learn pipeline trained on a 3,000-row dataset.

 ## Quick Start